-- env puildings and additions to and desired future character of the Woollahra HCA as outlined in Section 2.2.5; the significant characteristics of precincts described in Section C2.3, in particular the characteristics of nearby contributory items.
-01 siting, levels and front, side and rear building setbacks. - 02 To locate-buildings to ensure good aspect and orientation of indoor and outdoor living areas and the retention of existing trees. - 03 To retain the patterns of height, bulk and scale distinctive to individual streetscapes and precincts. - 04 To protect the privacy and amenity of adjoining or adjacent residential uses. - 05 To encourage the retention or creation of useful open space at the rear of sites. - 06 To protect and encourage views and vistas from public places, and encourage view sharing from private properties. - 07 To minimise overshadowing of private and public open spaces.
+- site conditions; - ▶ the desired future character of the Woollahra HCA as outlined in Section 2.2.5; - the significant characteristics of precincts described in Section C2.3, in particular the characteristics of nearby contributory items.

-Building tocation
+- O1 To ensure that the established historical pattern of development is continued in terms of siting, levels and front, side and rear building setbacks. - O2 To locate-buildings to ensure good aspect and orientation of indoor and outdoor living areas and the retention of existing trees. - O3 To retain the patterns of height, bulk and scale districtive to individual streetscapes and precincts. - O4 To protect the privacy and amenity of adjoining or adjacent residential uses. - O5 To encourage the retention or creation of useful open space at the rear of sites. - O6 To protect and encourage views and vistas from public places, and encourage view sharing from private properties. - O7 To minimise overshadowing of private and public open spaces.

-Where there are uniform levels or setbacks within the streetscape, infill development and additions to existing buildings are to be consistent with the levels and setbacks of the adjoining buildings.
+Building location

-- C2 Where front building setbacks vary: - a) if there is a dominant pattern adjoining, development is to align with that pattern.
+- Where there are uniform levels or setbacks within the streetscape, infill development and additions to existing buildings are to be consistent with the levels and setbacks of the adjoining buildings. - C2 Where front building setbacks vary: - a) if there is a dominant pattern adjoining, development is to align with that pattern.
 Where the pattern is stepped, development is to provide an appropriate transitional front setback between adjoining properties;

 - b) if there is no predominant pattern, development is to align with the existing adjoining development which is the most compatible in scale with the proposed development.
-Alternatively development can be setback between the properties on either side; - c) if development occurs on a corner site, it is to be built up to the street alignments to
+Alternatively development can be setback between the properties on either side; - c) if development occurs on a corner site, it is to be built up to the street alignments to define the corner.
+Exceptions are when this interferes with views to or from the public domain or is inconsistent with the streetscape or precinct or inhibits the visibility of and for pedestrians and vehicles.